188.8.131.52 Criteria for Assessing Political Legitimacy

 Much has been written about defining political legitimacy, including the identification of criteria for determining whether a particular system or government is legitimate.
-Fabienne Peter produced a concise analysis in the Stanford Encyclopedia of Philosophy article, Political Legitimacy, which is summarised below; it identifies several schemes, proposed by different authors, for establishing, describing and evaluating legitimacy.
+Fabienne Peter produced a concise analysis in a Stanford Encyclopedia of Philosophy article in summer 2017, Political Legitimacy, which is summarised below.
+It identifies several schemes, proposed by different authors, for establishing, describing and evaluating legitimacy.

 She cited Max Weber’s “three inner justifications, hence basic legitimations of domination”, in paragraphs 7-10 in his lecture Politics as a Vocation, as providing a descriptive classification of reasons why a political system might be accepted: the “traditional” power of a monarch, the “charismatic” appeal of a revolutionary leader, or the “legality” of a system of rules.
 There are authoritarian examples of all three of these types (6.3.1).
 Democratic legitimacy (6.3.2) depends on its “legality”: its institutions and frameworks of rules.